joehmchiu/servian-challenge/README.md

 - Ansible playbook used as IaC for the automation.

 ## Pre-Requisite
-- GCP account for IaC
+- GCP account for IaC (json key)
 - Ansible enabled environment
+- SSH public key
 - Github for Jenkins integration
 - gcloud CLI (optional)